darylsew/visualizer/README.md

 -----------
 <b>Everyone will write a visualizer.</b>
 *   Figure out what graphics libraries would be best used for visualization (html canvas, svg, javascript libraries like three.js, d3.js, raphael, etc); we might want to have some discussion about this.
 *   Write a function that takes frequency and volume as inputs, then draws cool stuff (this is the most important part of the project, as we're doing a music visualizer).
+    Note: I'm not completely sure what format frequencies will be in.
+Volume should be a floating point value from 0 to 1000 (or whatever range you like), but frequency is probably complicated.
+    I imagine a frequency sample would tell you the occurences of sounds within several frequency bins (i.e. 200Hz to 400Hz, 400Hz to 600Hz, etc) within the 200Hz to 22KHz range.
+Will figure it out soon.
 *   If your function sucks, google stuff to figure out how to draw stuff that looks cooler.
 Check out other visualizers and try to make ours have effects comparable in quality/etc.
 *   Test it by making a tuple list of frequencies and volumes and running it on everything in the list (since sound file analysis stuff isn't done yet).